amyjko/foundations-of-information/chapters/health.md

 * _[Down and Dirty with Covid Genes, In Machines We Trust, MIT Technology Review|https://www.technologyreview.com/2020/08/26/1007705/down-and-dirty-with-covid-genes/]_.
 Describes the many ways that DNA scrubbing and machine learning is being used to detect and treat disease.

 * _[The Rise of Therapy Apps, What Next TBD, Slate|https://slate.com/podcasts/what-next-tbd/2021/04/therapy-apps]_.
 Discusses a new genre of therapy apps intended to scale access to mental health, as well as their limitations, and the risks of lowering the bar on care.

+* _[What Does It Mean to Give Away Our DNA?, The Experiment|https://www.theatlantic.com/podcasts/archive/2021/10/native-american-dna-navajo-ban-on-genetic-research/620510/]_.
+Discusses the tensions between genetic testing and Indigenous communities.